OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 ### Competency Reuse

-To fulfill the objective to"provide **Turing Machine** simulations in JFLAP format that demonstrate a functional solution to the problem", we reuse the competency
-  > **Testing Automata Using Simulators**

-previously defined in *Task01 – The Vending Machine for Sodas and Snacks*:

-This competency remains fully relevant in the current task, where students are expected to validate their automaton models through formal simulation tools such as JFLAP.
-The learning outcomes include the ability to execute, observe, and analyze automata behavior in a simulated environment, ensuring functional correctness and alignment with system specifications.

-Additionally, since one of the deliverables for this task is a **technical report** formatted according to the academic standards of the **Brazilian Computer Society (SBC)**, we also reuse the previously defined competency from *Task01*:
+Since one of the deliverables for this task is a **technical report** formatted according to the academic standards of the **Brazilian Computer Society (SBC)**, we reuse the previously defined competency from *Task01*:

-> **Collaborative Technical Report Writing**
+> Collaborative Technical Report Writing

 This competency involves planning, structuring, and composing a comprehensive document that clearly communicates the problem-solving process, decisions made, and justifications for the implemented model.
 It reinforces essential skills in technical writing, team collaboration, and documentation.